naistangz/Technical_Training/docs/Week8_CloudServices/aws.md

 - Packaged environments containing software configuration
 - Machine images are like templates that are configured using an operating system (Linux, Mac, Windows)
 - Amazon Machine Image
-- A template to create virtual machines within the Amazon Elastic Compute Cloud
+- A template to create virtual machines within the Amazon Elastic Compute Cloud.
 - Template for the instance (e.g operating system, an application server), launch permissions, system architecture (whether is 32 or 64 bit) and storage
 - Used to create virtual servers, which are called Instances.